-Clarry has also noticed these trends and have amended their instruction manual on how to integrate the stove safely into permanent installations avoiding combustible materials:
+Clarry has also noticed a trend of people wanting to use their stoves in various other off-grid applications.
+Therefore they have amended their instruction manual on how to integrate the stove safely into permanent installations avoiding combustible materials.

 There is a growing demand for portable pellet stoves.
 Many consumers are looking for a pellet stove that doesn’t require electricity to efficiently burn wood pellets.
 Along with a gravity hopper its possible to get many hours of heat without having to tend to the stove.
-The Clarry portable pellet stove is just one example of such a product, I hope to be adding more posts in the future on other portable pellet stoves.
-In the meantime, I encourage you to read my post on how wood pellet are made. 🙂
+The Clarry portable pellet stove is just one example of such a product, below is an image of another example.

 This QStoves portable pellet stove has recently come onto the market.
 I hope to write a post in future with more details on this interesting little pellet stove: Image – Amazon